 So these pups really need to be prepared for anything.

 Wouldn’t it be easier and more effective just to have hearing aids?
 Hearing aids are certainly less expensive.
 (It costs tens of thousands of dollars to train service dogs properly–they’re basically rock stars.)
+For most people, yes.
 But hearing aids don’t work the same for everyone.
 And cochlear implants aren’t always a viable option either.